Introduction

 return encoded_images

 Now we can run cerebrium deploy.
-You should see your application build in under 90 seconds.
+You should see your app build in under 90 seconds.

-It should output the curl statement to run your application:
+It should output the curl statement to run your app:

 Make sure to replace the end of the URL with /predict (since that is the function we are calling) and send it the required JSON data.
 This is our result